eyalno/revalio/usageTrackingServiceWithTerraform/README.md

 ## Cleanup

-lambda init can be deleted adter deployment.
+lambda init can be deleted after deployment.

 Destroy all resources: